KoljaB/AIVoiceChat/README.md

-# Project

-A seamless and real-time voice interaction with AI.
+Seamless and real-time voice interaction with AI.

 Uses faster_whisper and elevenlabs input streaming for low latency responses to spoken input.

 **[🎥 Watch a Demo Video](https://www.youtube.com/watch?v=lq_Q6y47iUU)**
 > **Note**: The demo is conducted on a 10Mbit/s connection, so actual performance might be more impressive on faster connections.

 `voice_talk_vad.py` - automatically detects speech

 `voice_talk.py` - toggle recording on/off with the spacebar

 ## 🛠 Setup: